 It is thought that this story may have originally been cyclical, in which Baldr dies and is reborn yearly.
 In another version, Frigga decrees all must promise a kiss under the mistletoe, to ensure Baldr’s (the sun’s) return, and commemorate the event.

-Saxo Grammiticus conflates Frigg with Freya, and relays a story of how Ollerus (Ullr) and her had an affair.
+Saxo Grammiticus conflates Frigga with Freya, and relays a story of how Ollerus (Ullr) and her had an affair.
 Indeed, there is compelling evidence that the two goddesses may in fact be one in the same.
 Some Heathen groups approach them as such, and many scholars go back and forth, painstakingly debating this topic.
-Other Norse pagans distinguish them, as they seem to embody distinct archetypes.
+Other Norse pagans distinguish them as distinct, if similar archetypes.

-Frigg is strongly associated with spinning and weaving.
-Some modern heathens speculate that she is a Nornir.
-Like Norns, Frigg is said to watch over babies, children and mothers.
+Frigga is strongly associated with spinning and weaving.
+Some modern heathens notice her similarities with the Nornir.
+Like Norns, Frigga is said to watch over babies, children and mothers.
 Frigga is also strongly associated with the dísir, the female elves – or ancestresses of any family – whom the Fairy Godmother of European Fairy Tales comes from.
 She is thought to be a leader among the dísir, as Freyr is lord of the Alfar.
 It is unknown in the Eddas, if like the Norns, Frigga survives Ragnarok.
 Her death is not mentioned.
 The she sees all fates, but cannot/does not change them, adds credence to the possibility of her place among them.

 She is a goddess of atmospheric, life-giving moisture, whether the clouds in the sky, or the mists that rise off the waters.
 Her sacred places are wetlands, marshes, swamps, ponds and other cradles of life, places associated with motherly, fertile energy.
 Her otherworldly hall, Fensalir, is said to be in the fens of Ásgard.
 All water fowl are hers, including herons, cranes, osprey, ducks, swans, and especially geese.
 It is from Frigga that we get our beloved character Mother Goose, who weaves cautionary tales, meant to inform and protect children.
 She is likely descended from the proto-Indo-European Moisture Mother goddess, from whom Irish Danu is also related.

-Frigg is a goddess of social bonds, and her myths and stories highlight inter-dependence, companionship, social contracts and community.
+Frigga is a goddess of social bonds, and her myths and stories highlight inter-dependence, companionship, social contracts and community.
 She is said to be attended by twelve handmaids.
-Modern pagans alternately see them as goddesses in their own right, sent by Frigg to handle certain situations, or aspects of Frigga herself.
+Modern pagans alternately see them as goddesses in their own right, sent by Frigga to handle certain situations, or aspects of Frigga herself.
 Frigga is symbolised by a ring of keys.
 This represents both the purview of the lady of the house, as well as her association with unlocking wisdom.
 Each of her handmaids can be likened to different keys on the ring.
 These are the things that they represent and help with:

 Gefjion – teenage girls, independence, and entrepreneurial ventures, especially concerning women.
 A good goddess to call on when raising, or teaching teenage girls.
 Also a goddess of female fertility.

 Lofn – thought to bless any marginalized adult, consensual relationship.
 Modern heathens see her as a goddess of LGBTQ relationships.

 Signs and Symbols

 Water-wading birds, sheep, cows, and falcons.
 Wetlands, ponds, swamps and marshes.
 Cattails.
 Clouds, mist and vapor.
 Spinning and weaving, fabric and textiles, house keys.
 Winter Solstice and Christmas Eve.
 Midwives and mothers.
 Birch and linden trees.
 Fairy Godmothers and Mother Goose!
 The runes Bjarkan and Peorð.

-Frig, Frija, Frije, Frea, Perchte, Berchet, Frau Holda, Frau Gode, Frige, and Mother Goose!
+Frig, Frija, Frije, Frea, Perchte, Berchet, Frau Holda, Frau Gode, Frige, and yes, Mother Goose!